 Staples, a global office supply retailer, launched its first eCommerce site in 2001.
 Over the years, the company acquired other entities worldwide along with their existing eCommerce systems, which they continued to provide online services with.
 Today, Staples faces the challenge of unifying its online presence across all touchpoints and has decided to test out modern progressive web apps.

-Providing global online services based on multiple backend systems is not an easy task, and Staples knew that well.
-Being the second largest eRetailer in the world (right behind Amazon.com), Staples have to provide daily maintenance of each eCommerce system separately.
+Providing global online services based on multiple back-end systems is not an easy task, and Staples knew that well.
+Being the second-largest online retailer in the world, right behind Amazon.com, Staples has to provide daily maintenance of each eCommerce system separately.

 Although this situation reflects the state of many seasoned eCommerce systems, the answer to such a challenge wasn't easy.

-The eCommerce team knew that changing all backend systems on such an enormous scale would be intensively demanding and time-consuming.
+The eCommerce team knew that changing all the back-end systems on such an enormous scale would be demanding and time-consuming.

-Staples and Divante began cooperation with workshops which helped both parties to understand the overall situation and decide on the final technology.
+Staples and Divante began cooperation with workshops that helped both parties to understand the overall situation and decide on the final technology.

 By running this experiment, Staples hoped to answer the following questions: